cjalmeida/gamma-config/docs/internals.md

 For a number of reasons, I don't think we should go full Julia (yet).
 But what if idiomatic Python code had the same level of extensibility?
 Python is flexible enough that we could "bend the rules" and make multiple-dispatch the core paradigm simply by stylistic convention.
-My (long-shot) bet is that with point investments and a little coordination, we could greatly improve code reuse across cases.
+My (long shot) bet is that with point investments and a little coordination, we could greatly improve code reuse across cases.